Powered by Coverage.com (NPN: 19966249)

 What does home insurance cover in Nevada?

-We mention customizing a home insurance policy a couple of times, but what exactly does that mean and why would someone need to customize?
-Your home insurance policy is written on a standard form that protects you from a list of specified perils.
-The most common type of home insurance is an HO-3 form, which protects your dwelling and other structures on an open peril basis, and your personal property is protected on a named peril basis.
-This means that your dwelling and other structures are protected from everything except what is specifically excluded from your policy, while your personal property is only covered for the perils that are written out in your policy.
+A home insurance policy is written on a standard form that covers a list of specified incidents called perils.
+The most common type of home insurance is an HO-3 form, which protects the financial investment you’ve made in your dwelling and other structures on your property on an open-peril basis.
+Your personal property is covered on a named-peril basis.
+This means that your dwelling and other structures are covered for damage from everything except what is specifically excluded in your policy, while your personal property is only covered for damage from perils written in your policy.

 Additional home insurance coverage types in Nevada

-Most Nevada homeowners insurance companies offer basic homeowners insurance, plus a variety of endorsements for additional protection.
-Here are some other insurance coverage types that Nevada homeowners might want to consider that are not included in a standard policy.
-Some of these coverage types may be available as an endorsement rather than a separate policy, so speak with your insurance agent to learn more.
+Most Nevada homeowners insurance companies offer basic homeowners insurance, plus a variety of endorsements for additional coverage.
+Here are other insurance types that Nevada homeowners might want to consider that are not included in a standard HO-3 policy.
+Some types of coverage may be available as an endorsement rather than a separate policy.
+You can speak with your insurance agent to learn more.

 If you are unsure what coverage options may be best for your situation, talking with an agent might be helpful.